vesoft-inc/nebula-docs/docs-2.0/nebula-studio/about-studio/st-ug-limitations.md

 ## Upload data

 <!--
-During the public beta of Nebula Graph Cloud Service, Studio on Cloud has these limitations:
+During the public beta of NebulaGraph Cloud Service, Studio on Cloud has these limitations:

 - Only CSV files without headers are supported, and only commas are separators separator.
 - Each file of a maximum of 100 MB is supported.
-- A total amount of a maximum of 1 GB is supported for each Nebula graph instance.
+- A total amount of a maximum of 1 GB is supported for each NebulaGraph instance.
 - Each file is stored for only one calendar day.

 -->